Skip to content

 Bus Stop Changes

-• We’re proposing changes to seventeen stop locations along Route 19, between Boundary and Stanley Park, to help buses stay on time.
+• Starting Feb.
+2, we’re changing twelve stop locations along Route 19, between Boundary and Stanley Park, to help buses stay on time.

-• Five new stops are proposed near crossings with traffic lights for safer and more convenient access.
+• Three new stops are added near crossings with traffic lights for safer and more convenient access.

 • More than 90 per cent of riders can keep using their current stop.
 Where a change happens, another stop will be within about a block.